American Forts: East

 (1776 - 1782), Bayonne

 Built by Patriot forces in anticipation of a British invasion of New York City through Bergen Neck.
 The British instead invaded New York City from Long Island.
-Occupied by British troops in 1777, it was renamed Fort Delancey, also known as the Refugee Post on Bergen Neck.
+Occupied by British (Loyalist) troops in 1777, it was renamed Fort Delancey, also known as the Refugee Post on Bergen Neck.
 It was attacked several times, but never fell.
-It was abandoned and destroyed.
+It was abandoned and destroyed in September 1782.
 It was located near Avenue B, West 52nd Street, Avenue C, and West 51st Street.
+Marker near site on Avenue B.

 Elizabethtown Barracks

-A British garrison post located on Cherry Street between Rahway Ave. and West Jersey Street.
-It was abandoned, and burned down in 1779.
+A British garrison post for 400-600 men located on Cherry Street between Rahway Ave. and West Jersey Street.
+British troops left in 1775 for Boston, MA, then used by Patriot forces until it was burned down by the British in February 1779.

 Elizabethtown Cantonment